- Title: Fake Security Cameras

 The Dangers of Behavioral Presumptions

-Thomas Jefferson once said, “Whenever you do a thing, act as if all the world were watching,” and Carl Jung—”Synchronicity is an ever present reality for those who have eyes to see.”
-In continuance, you will see why even highly individualistic society is always Pangean.
+Thomas Jefferson once said, “Whenever you do a thing, act as if all the world were watching,” and Carl Jung—”Synchronicity is an ever-present reality for those who have eyes to see.”
+In continuance, you will see why even a highly individualistic society is always Pangean.
 Let’s say that everybody is responsible, and Karma is the Occidental Synchronicity without human frontiers and division.

 Human behavior has the tendency to be altered in different ways when individuals feel they’re being observed.
 Because social behavior and cognitive performance or impulse control depend on self-consciousness, it has been largely proven that even before a fake camera, the individual perception of insecurity affects exposure at risk and people adapt to what they think they perceive, not to what they really perceive.
 The fact that monitoring might be real or not seems to have little effect as long as the individuals believe they’re being monitored.

-Security consultants that are mere salesmen disguised will name you at least one of those.
+Security consultants that are mere salesmen under disguise will name you at least one of those as valid reason but no such reasoning should come with the cost of human lives.
 If all those were as effective as we are told, why we suffer so many crimes and break-ins?
 It is impossible that 70 years after concepts were confirmed we do not leave the age of AT LEAST one generation that is not mindful enough to NOT commit a crime.
 True or false?